UBC-STAT/stat545.stat.ubc.ca/content/home/youtube.md

 # Note.
 An optional note to show underneath the links.
 [cta_note]
-  label = 'Course materials are licensed under [Creative Commons 4.0](https://creativecommons.org/licenses/by/4.0/).'
+  label = 'Registered students can access the videos through [UBC Canvas](https://canvas.ubc.ca), so that you can be guaranteed to have access.'
 +++

-Many of the materials are free for the public to use.
+Made for everyone.